na-na-hi/renget/archive/tmd2many_abilities.md

 Heatproof | When the User is hit with a Fire-Type Move, its damage is decreased by 5.
 Heavy Metal | The User is twice as heavy as they normally would be.
 They also enjoy heavy metal.
 **Honey Gather** | When the User lands a finishing blow during a quest, they may roll 1D20. =20; the Opponent drops Tasty Honey. +1 roll chance every 5 Levels until Level 50.
-Hospitality | Once per battle, the User may heal an Ally for 2 HP at no cost.
+Hospitality | Once per battle, the User may heal an Ally for 2 HP as a bonus action.
 **Huge Power** | The User's Attack Stat is increased by 3 Stat Points.
 The User's Special Attack Stat is decreased by 3 Stat Points.
 Hunger Switch | The User switches between Full-Belly Mode and Hangry Mode every turn.
 Hustle | The User's Attack Stat is increased by 3 Stat Points.
 The User's Miss Range with Physical Moves is increased by 4.